 RISE Community Health Centre

-– RISE staff will be available for TELEPHONE APPOINTMENTS ONLY until further notice.
+- – Most appointments will continue to be virtual or by telephone as per the current guidelines.
 Please call 604-558-8090 during regular office hours if you would like to speak to a staff.
-If you have trouble connecting with RISE clinic on the phone, please e-mail specific requests to Risechc@cnh.bc.ca and a staff member will get back to you.
+If you have trouble connecting with the RISE clinic on the phone, please e-mail specific requests to firstname.lastname@example.org and a staff member will get back to you.

-– If you are running out of your prescriptions, please contact your pharmacy to see if they are able to authorize you a refill.
+- – If you are running out of your prescriptions, please contact your pharmacy to see if they are able to authorize you for a refill.

-– If you are feeling sick and are concerned you might have been infected by the Coronavirus and unable to reach a RISE Staff, please call 811 or 1-888-covid19 or text 604-630-0300.
+- – If you are feeling sick and are concerned that you might have been infected by the Coronavirus and unable to reach a RISE Staff, please call 811 or 1-888-covid19 or text 604-630-0300.

 For general information about Coronavirus, please call 1-833-784-4397 or check the BC Centre for Disease Control website at: http://www.bccdc.ca/health-info/diseases-conditions/coronavirus-(novel) or the Government of Canada website at: https://www.canada.ca/en/public-health/services/diseases/coronavirus-disease-covid-19.html#faq